 Tropicfeel Monsoon Review

 The Monsoon is made out of 70% polyester from 4 recycled plastic bottles and features 8% algae in the insoles.
-The shoe is advertised as vegan-friendly, which is pretty cool.
+The shoe is also vegan-friendly, which I think is pretty cool.

 Tropicfeel Canyon Review

 Billed as the ultimate travel shoe version 2.0, the Canyon features the versatility of its predecessor, with an improved slip resistant sole to ensure a better grip on all surfaces.
-While writing this Tropicfeel shoes review, it’s easy to picture how beneficial these shoes would be for navigating rugged terrain or wet, slippery surfaces (cave exploring, anyone?).
-Just like the Monsoon, the Canyon is quick drying, odorless, lightweight, and breathable.
+As someone who favors hiking and cliff jumping, these would definitely come in handy.

 The Canyon offers superior comfort, with a fit designed to be worn with or without socks.
 For the adventurous sock haters out there, this is definitely a shoe to look into.

 Havasu Flip-Flop Review

-The Havasu is built with a textured bottom so they don’t slip off, made with cushioning EVA and algae bloom (there’s the algae!).
-Tropicfeel offers a pair for free if you buy your sneakers as part of a travel pack.
-This is definitely a bonus if you tend to lose your flip flops in the sand (seriously, no judging).
+The Havasu is built with a textured bottom so it doesn’t slip off, made with cushioning EVA and algae bloom (there’s the algae!).
+Bonus: Tropicfeel offers a pair for free if you buy your sneakers as part of a travel pack.
+This is definitely a plus if you tend to lose your flip flops in the sand (seriously, no judging).

 Tropicfeel Travel Packs Review

 The only thing I want more than a versatile shoe is free stuff.
 I’m not ashamed and with these packs, I can get both.
 Just below in this Tropicfeel shoes review, I’ll take a look at the travel packs offered for group customers: